Windows Media Video: Windows Media Video

 Windows Media Video (WMV) is the most recognized video compression format within the WMV family.
 Usage of the term WMV often refers to the Microsoft Windows Media Video format only.
 Its main competitors are MPEG-4 AVC, AVS, RealVideo, and MPEG-4 ASP.
 The first version of the format, WMV 7, was introduced in 1999, and was built upon Microsoft's implementation of MPEG-4 Part 2.
 Continued proprietary development led to newer versions of the format, but the bit stream syntax was not frozen until WMV 9.
 While all versions of WMV support variable bit rate, average bit rate, and constant bit rate, WMV 9 introduced several important features including native support for interlaced video, non-square pixels, and frame interpolation.
-WMV 9 also introduced a new profile titled Windows Media Video 9 Professional, which is activated automatically whenever the video resolution exceeds 300,000 pixels (e.g., 528 px × 576 px, 640 px × 480 px or 768 px × 432 px and beyond) and the bitrate 1000 kbit/s.
+WMV 9 also introduced a new profile titled Windows Media Video 9 Professional, which is activated automatically whenever the video resolution exceeds 300,000 pixels (e.g., 528 px × 576 px, 640 px × 480 px or 768 px × 432 px and beyond) and the bitrate 1 Mbit/s.
 It is targeted towards high-definition video content, at resolutions such as 720p and 1080p.

 The Simple and Main profile levels in WMV 9 are compliant with the same profile levels in the VC-1 specification.
 The Advanced Profile in VC-1 is implemented in a new WMV format called Windows Media Video 9 Advanced Profile.
 It improves compression efficiency for interlaced content and is made transport-independent, making it able to be encapsulated in an MPEG transport stream or RTP packet format.
 The format is not compatible with previous WMV 9 formats, however.

 WMV is a mandatory video format for PlaysForSure-certified online stores and devices, as well as Portable Media Center devices.
 The Microsoft Zune, Xbox 360, Windows Mobile-powered devices with Windows Media Player, as well as many uncertified devices, support the format.
 WMV HD mandates the use of WMV 9 for its certification program, at quality levels specified by Microsoft.
 WMV used to be the only supported video format for the Microsoft Silverlight platform, but the H.264 format is now also supported starting with version 3.